Madaniya Member Organisations

 Syria Bright Future

-SBF, founded in 2008 in Syria as the Syrian Psychological Group, focuses on mental health, social well-being, and community empowerment.
-After relocating to Jordan in 2012 due to the Syrian crisis, it was officially registered as "Bright Future for Mental Health" in 2013, later in Turkey in 2014.
-The organization works to support Syrian refugees, patients with psychological disorders, and communities in Syria, Jordan, and Turkey. -
+SBF, founded in 2008 in Syria as the Syrian Psychological Group, focuses on mental health and community empowerment.
+After relocating to Jordan in 2012 due to the crisis, it became "Bright Future for Mental Health" in 2013 and registered in Turkey in 2014.

 Syria Civil Defence (SCD (the white helmets))